 ELOC is a one-week course held three times a year at the U.S. Naval War College in Newport, R.I.
 It is tailored for the numbered fleet O6 / staff principal / special staff assistant (COS, ACOS, MOC-D, Directors, SJA, PAO, Fleet Medical, etc).
 The primary target audience includes Active Component personnel and activated Reserve Component officers serving as principals to the numbered Fleet Commander.

-Reserve Component personnel in numbered fleet/MOC supporting roles are encouraged to send in requests, but the RC quotas should be vetted/approved by the numbered fleet they support (normally either via CoS and/or OSO).
+Reserve Component personnel in numbered fleet/MOC supporting roles are encouraged to send in requests, but the RC quotas should be vetted/approved by the numbered Fleet they support (normally either via CoS and/or OSO).

 Other service members and Navy civilians supporting operational staffs are encouraged to attend.

-The course ensures senior staff understands:
+The course ensures senior staff officers understand:

-Practices and procedures of Operational-Level staffs;
+1. Practices and procedures of operational-level staffs

 2. Roles, relationships, and evolution of maritime C2 at the operational level of war